Google Ads for Pest Control Companies Australia | MarketInc

 The problem

-General pest and termite jobs sharing one campaign
+General pest and termite work sharing one campaign

-A cockroach treatment books in the same afternoon.
-A termite inspection leads to a quote process that can take two weeks.
-Running them together means Smart Bidding is always optimising for speed when it should be building a quote pipeline, and your termite budget disappears into low-value general pest clicks.
+A cockroach treatment books the same afternoon at A$220.
+A termite inspection leads into a quote process that can take two weeks and land a job worth A$4,500.
+Running them in the same campaign means Smart Bidding is always optimising for speed when it should be building a quote pipeline for the higher average job value work.
+Your termite budget silently funds low intent general pest clicks.

-Broad match without a tight negative keyword list routes budget into searches like "best cockroach spray", "DIY termite treatment" and "rat poison bunnings".
-These people are trying to solve the problem themselves, not book a professional.
+Broad match without a tightly negative keyword list routes budget into searches like "best cockroach spray", "diy pest control treatment" and "rat poison bunnings".
+These people are trying to solve the problem themselves, not book a pest controller.
 Every click is real money spent on someone who was never going to call.

-Most pest control jobs are confirmed over the phone.
-If call tracking is not set up correctly, Smart Bidding has no idea which keywords are generating booked treatments and which are generating nothing.
+Most pest control leads are confirmed over the phone.
+If call tracking is not set up correctly, Smart Bidding has no idea which keywords generate booked jobs and which generate nothing.
 It optimises blind, and cost per actual booking climbs steadily while the account looks fine on paper.

 Every click landing on the homepage

-A homeowner searching "termite inspection cost" lands on a homepage with a company logo, a generic services list and a contact form three scrolls down.
-The click costs A$19 and the page converts at under two percent.
-Pest-type-specific landing pages with a visible call number above the fold routinely double conversion rates from the same spend.
+A homeowner searching "termite treatment cost" lands on a homepage with a company logo, a generic services list and a contact form three scrolls down.
+The click costs A$19 and the page converts under three percent.
+Pest type specific landing page quality, with a visible call number above the fold, routinely doubles conversion rates from the same spend.

 Performance Max running without placement controls

 The campaign went live months ago and nothing meaningful has changed.
 Search terms have never been reviewed for DIY queries.
-Seasonal pest patterns like summer cockroach spikes and spring termite swarms have not adjusted bidding.
-Competitor offers have shifted.
-The agency sends a report and calls it active management.
+Seasonal pest patterns like summer cockroach spikes and spring termite swarms have not adjusted location targeting or bidding.
+Local competition has shifted.
+The previous agency sends a report and calls it active management.

 The campaign stack built for pest control job economics, the measurement layer that connects spend to booked treatments, and the weekly cadence that keeps the account compounding month over month.